avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

 };
 ```

 Now we have created the Alexa Skill, Lambda function, and IoT Thing.
-Let�s perform a test of the whole system without connecting our Raspberry yet.
+Let's perform a test of the whole system without connecting our Raspberry yet.